We're excited and proud to launch Thingiverse Apps. Learn More about what this means to you.

 It is always better to have the filament roll on top of the extruder.
 If you got a high ceiling or if you are moving your printer, then you need a portable solution.
 Together with a "chemistry stand" it will make a fine filament roll holder.
 Buy a retort stand, i.e. the kind that is used in chemistry labs.
 Yours could be made of:

 Configure the OpenScad program and print a hollow cylinder so that the roll can turn with less effort.

 Attached pictures show the principle.
-The example included are for a 12mm bar and either a roll with a 31.6 mm hole or one with a 38.4mm hole.
+The STL examples included are for a 12mm bar and either a roll with a 31.6 mm hole or one with a 38.4mm hole.
 Unfortunately the filament roll holes come in many sizes.
 Read Richard Horne's attempt to promote an universal size (http://richrap.blogspot.ch/2014/03/universal-3d-printing-filament-spool.html).